Solnhofen Mecochirus Lobster Fossil

 Fossil Site: Solnhofen Limestone, Eichstatt, Germany "Plattenkalk” Malm Zeta 2, Eichstatt, Germany

-Mecochirus Lobster FossilDescription: This is an unusual member of the lobster family, with elongated first pair of walking legs that are most distinctive, and are the derivation species name logimanu (meaning long arm).
-In most specimens these long arms are poorly preserved.
-Not so in this specimen, as they are well preserved.
+Mecochirus longimanu Solnhofen FossilDescription: This is an unusual member of the lobster family, with elongated first pair of walking legs that extraordinarily prominent, and the characteristic from which the species is named, as logimanu means long arm.
+Note that the arms are well preserved, some not seen in most Solnhofen Mecochirus fossils.

-As their name implies, all decapods have ten legs; these are the last five of the eight pairs of thoracic appendages characteristic of crustaceans.
-The front three pairs function as mouthparts and are generally referred to as maxillipeds, the remainder being pereiopods.
-In many decapods, however, one pair of legs has enlarged pincers; the claws are called chelae, so those legs may be called chelipeds.
+As with all members of Malacostraca Order Decapoda, lobsters have 10 legs matched to the last five of eight pairs of thorax-attached appendages.
+The three front pairs function as mouthparts and are called maxillipeds, and the rest are called pereiopods.
+Many decapods have large claws called chelae as one leg pair that are called chelipeds.
 Further appendages are found on the abdomen, with each segment capable of carrying a pair of biramous pleopods, the last of which form part of the tail fan (together with the telson) and are called uropods.

-This fossil comes from the lithographic limestone Solnhofen deposits of Germany, and world class Lagerstätte.
-These 150 million year old deposits are famous for their exceptionally well-preserved organisms, the most famous of which are the handful of specimens of the ancient bird Archaeopteryx.
+This fossil comes from the famous Solnhofen lithographic limestone Lagerstätte of Germany, and world class.
+These 150 million year old Jurassic strata have long yielded superb fossils, the most famous of which is the ancient bird Archaeopteryx.

 Also see: Solnhofen Fossils